rahul-004x/fsopen-containers/Part0/new-note-diagram.md

     Note right of Browser: Reload causes three more HTTP requests:<br/> fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).

+    Note right of Browser: The brower displays the updated notes

 ```